Gel is applied to the area being treated. A probe that delivers the shock waves is applied to the treatment area and shock waves are delivered.

 TRT is contraindicated for those with a cardiac pacemaker, those that are pregnant, those taking NSAIDs, and those that have had corticosteroids injected within the last month.

-TRT Research and Continued Learning Research on the use and benefits of the TRT machine has been and continues to be ongoing for more than 30 years.
+TRT research on the use and benefits has been and continues to be ongoing for more than 30 years.

-For more in-depth information on current research and scientificstudies please visit the following web page,
+For more in-depth information on current research and scientific studies visit the SoftWave Tissue Regeneration Technologies website.

 Here you will find research on TRT and the following topics: